Sophie Perkins

 Artist Statement

 The contemplative and dynamic energy of the work oscillates between chance, control and careful restraint.
-Membranes of flooded pools of pigment transcend mechanisms of the sensory perception intertwining Nature and the 'nature of being'.
+Membranes of flooded pools of pigment intertwine nature and the ‘nature of being’.
 Human nature is an active process.
-We are constantly becoming, finding meaning in the world and each experience is a way of learning and evolving.
+We are constantly becoming, finding meaning in the world through experience.

-Working with watered down acrylic mediums and natural pigments, I use a pouring and soak-stain technique that has its own ‘living’ quality to achieve fluid notions of transcendence.
-The use of natural pigments leaves traces of the physical world to take precedence in the body of paint and seeps, bleeds and ingrains deep into the weave of the cotton duck.
+Working with watered-down acrylic mediums and natural pigments, I use a pouring and soak-stain technique that has its own ‘living’ quality.
+The use of natural pigments leaves traces of the physical world, seeping, bleeding and ingraining deep into the weave of the cotton duck.

-It is through the process and act of making that the connection to nature is sustained and rediscovered.
 The raw canvas has an important role.
-The neutral ground creates ‘breathing spaces’.
-It provides an area away from illusion and accentuates a contemplative space; a space of balance, liminality and changing states.
-By eliminating non-essential forms and features, the exposed compositions amplify meanings of medium and process.
-They hold on to the essence of form, materiality and alchemy of paint allowing for the subtleties of paint and surface to be acknowledged as entities of their own.
+The neutral ground creates ‘breathing spaces’, accentuating a contemplative space of balance, liminality and changing states.
+By eliminating non-essential forms and features, the exposed compositions hold the essence of form, materiality and the alchemy of paint.

-Working on large scale canvases requires a more immersive painting approach using bodily gestures, rather than directed from the wrist and brush, I catch and drag the paint with my hands and arms, I quite literally ‘carried the landscape in my arms as a did it’ in the words of Helen Frankenthaler.
+Working on large-scale canvases requires an immersive approach using bodily gestures.
+Rather than working from the wrist and brush, I catch and drag the paint with my hands and arms, carrying the landscape in my arms, in the words of Helen Frankenthaler.